tanaya-k/dnd-spellbook/README.md

 - Use spell data from an updated and expansive source

 ## Sources
-Current: JSON files of spell data from https://github.com/vorpalhex/srd_spells (archived)
+Current: JSON files of spell data from [github repo of SRD Spells](https://github.com/vorpalhex/srd_spells) (archived)